two70/cloudflare-ddns/README.md

 # Originally forked from oznu/docker-cloudflare-ddns

-Since the main repo is no longer maintained, I forked it to add some functinality I would like to see, such as dates in logging (wip) and Discord webhooks.
+Since the main repo is no longer maintained, I forked it to add some functinality I would like to see, such as dates in logging and Discord webhooks.

 [![Docker Image CI](https://github.com/two70/docker-cloudflare-ddns/actions/workflows/docker-image.yml/badge.svg)](https://github.com/two70/docker-cloudflare-ddns/actions/workflows/docker-image.yml)